liyunze-coding/coworking-website/src/pages/guide/general-tips.md

 `https://dashboard.twitch.tv/popout/u/{{channel}}/stream-manager/streamer-ads-manager-panel`

 If you're using OBS, you can add the link above as a dock to your OBS (remember to replace "{{channel}}" with your actual channel name).
-This way, you can easily run ads without having to go to the Twitch dashboard.
+This way, you can easily run ads and view when your next ad break is without having to go to the Twitch dashboard.

 - ### Have a consistent stream schedule